 The "startConversation" event fires when the user starts a new chat from a Welcome Message or the Default Greeting.
 It appears as "Chat Started."

-The "message:sent" event fires when an agent sends a message to an end user within a conversation.
+The "message:sent" event fires when an end user sends a messages to the bot or the agent within a conversation.
 It appears as "Message Sent."

-The "message" event fires when a new message from an end user is received in a conversation.
+The "message" event fires every time the end user receives a new message within a conversation.
 It appears as "Message Received."

 The "emailCapture" event fires when the user identifies themselves through an Email Capture Campaign, completes an email capture from inside the Widget, or if they simply type their email into a message.
 It appears as "Email Captured."